Why Music Lessons?

 I also believe that body awareness is very important, and will incorporate stretches as well as discussions about good practice techniques into each lesson, so that students will be efficient in their practice and have the tools to protect themselves from injuries.
 Learning music should be fun and inspiring, but 95% of artistry is simply hard work!
 I, therefore, aim to create a positive and encouraging environment for all of my students, while still setting challenging goals.
 Additionally, I tailor my teaching to fit each student’s needs so that he or she can maximize learning potential.

-i currently teach in the Boston region (in the South End and at the New England Conservatory) and I am available to perform for most events.
-For more information regarding lessons, rates, or details about music's effect on cognitive development, please contact me at firstname.lastname@example.org, or use the contact form provided (in the navigation bar).
+i currently teach in the greater Boston area and am available to perform for most events.
+For more information regarding lessons, rates, or details about music's effect on cognitive development, please contact me at email@example.com, or use the contact form provided.

 A travel fee of $10 shall be added if lessons occur outside my home studio or outside the New England Conservatory.
 Performance rates are negotiable.